Entrance requirements include graduation from high school or equivalent* with 20.5 units, including the following:

 Those who plan to major in mathematics must have 4 units of high school mathematics and 2 units of science, including either chemistry or physics.
 Biology majors must have biology, chemistry, physics and 4 units of mathematics.
 Nursing majors must have biology and chemistry.
 Cardio-respiratory science majors must have biology, chemistry and mathematics.
 Nuclear medicine majors must have high school algebra and biology.
 Applicants lacking above requirements will be reviewed on an individual basis.

-*Applicants who apply with a General Equivalency Diploma (G.E.D.) must submit an official high school transcript, as well as a copy of their G.E.D. score report.
+*Applicants who apply with an Equivalency Diploma must submit an official high school transcript, as well as a copy of their TASC score report.
 Applicants wishing to pursue a New York State High School Equivalency Diploma should refer to the catalog section on "Academic Policies and Procedures" page 60 for additional information.

 Entrance examinations should include one of the following tests:

 - Scholastic Achievement Test (S.A.T.).
 Information may be obtained through the high school guidance office or by writing to the College Entrance Examination Board, P.O.
 Box 592, Princeton, New Jersey 08540.

 - American College Test (A.C.T.).
 Information may also be obtained through the high school guidance office or by writing American College Testing Program, P.O.
 Box 168, Iowa City, Iowa 52250.

 All entering freshmen and transfer students who score a minimum of 480 on the critical reading section of the S.A.T. exam are exempt from reading courses.
 Those who score between 450 and 470 are required to take ENG 101 and pass the course with a minimum grade of "C".